Manuel Osa Nsue Nsua

-D. Manuel Osa Nsue Nsua (born 21 July 1976) is an Equatoguinean politician and banker who has served as the prime minister of Equatorial Guinea since August 2024.
+Manuel Osa Nsue Nsua (born 21 July 1976) is an Equatoguinean politician and banker who has served as the prime minister of Equatorial Guinea since August 2024.
 He previously served as the head of the national bank from 2012 until his appointment as prime minister.

 Early life

 Osa was born on 21 July 1976, in Andom-Onvang, in the municipality of Nsok-Nsomo, Equatorial Guinea.
 At the age of six, he moved to Spain to live with his sister in Palma de Mallorca.
 In Spain, he earned his bachelor’s degree and then enrolled at the University of the Balearic Islands, studying business sciences and economics.
 He received degrees in both fields and later studied further at Pompeu Fabra University, where he earned a master's degree in financial management and business accounting in 2005.